-The degree requires a minimum of 82 credit hours of course work and supervised research beyond the bachelor’s degree.
-A minimum of 52 hours of course work must be taken in degree status with the Schar School of Policy and Government, excluding any required prerequisites.
+The PhD in Public Policy degree program at George Mason University's Schar School of Policy and Government requires a minimum of 82 credit hours of course work and supervised research beyond the bachelor’s degree.
+A minimum of 52 hours of course work must be taken in degree status with the Schar School, excluding any required prerequisites.
+Part-time and full-time enrollment options are available, along with evening classes, ensuring students can pursue professional growth experiences and career opportunities outside of the classroom.

 Stage One – Core Skills

-Core Courses: Completion of all core courses with a grade of B or better is required unless exempted.
+Core Courses: Completion of all core courses with a grade of B or better is required unless exempted (4 courses)

 Qualifying Exam taken upon completion of all core courses.